The Sonora 2021 Certified Farmers’ Market

-Is open every Saturday, from May 18 through October 12, 2019.
+The scheduled opening day for the Sonora Farmers’ Market will be Saturday, May 15th and will run through October 9th, 2021.
 So join us for a new exciting year.
-The Farmer’s Market is open to the public every Saturday morning from 7:30 .m. until 11:30 a.m.
+The Farmer’s Market is open to the public every Saturday morning from 7:30 a.m. until 11:30 a.m.
+We ask that vendors and customers comply with all COVID-19 related restrictions in place at the time the market opens.

 Vendors who make handcrafted items, sell fresh Ag. (certified) produce and on-site (and commercial kitchen) food items are welcome to apply.
-To Participate click here.
 Don’t hesitate to get on our waiting list if spaces are not available.
 We use this list to fill spaces as they open up.

 This is berry season/cherry/apricot season and it comes and goes quickly.
 Blueberries are here for a short time.
 NOW is the time to make that jelly/jam your friends and family will enjoy as gifts.
 Lots of other fruits are here for longer periods.
 Peaches, plums, nectarines.
 Great 4th of July cobblers, parfaits, pie making and more right here fresh picked daily for you to taste and enjoy.